-BP said it will conduct its next review in two years and plans to provide periodic, internal updates to its board of directors and stakeholders.
-It did not rule out potentially withdrawing from more trade associations in the future.
+BP said it will conduct its next review in two years, and does not rule out withdrawing from more trade associations in the future.

 “BP will pursue opportunities to work with organizations who share our ambitious and progressive approach to the energy transition.
 And when differences arise we will be transparent.
-But if our views cannot be reconciled, we will be prepared to part company,” said BP chief executive officer Bernard Looney in a statement, adding that the industry has long demonstrated it can collaborate effectively through trade associations.
+But if our views cannot be reconciled, we will be prepared to part company,” said BP chief executive officer Bernard Looney in a statement.

-Catherine Reheis-Boyd, president of the WSPA resident said her group and its members will continue to talk with BP and other stakeholders regarding the creation of a sustainable energy future.
+Catherine Reheis-Boyd, president of the WSPA, said her group and its members will continue to talk with BP and other firms.

 “Our members know the way the world produces, distributes and consumes energy is evolving, and our industry will remain leaders in investing in and developing the diverse energy sources and technologies we need for the future,” Reheis-Boyd said.
 “Working together as an industry, we will rise to the challenge of a changing climate.”